One repo. One runner. Zero infrastructure.

 Each instance is a separate repo with separate Actions minutes, separate memory, and separate secrets.
 Specialization is cheap; blast radius from a bad skill stays inside one fork.

-./install-skill-pack --list # browse known packs
+./install-skill-pack --list # browse the registry

 ./install-skill-pack baseddevoloper/aeon-skill-pack-vvvkernel # install a packThe trust model